takeciabright/Project-Blog/README.md

 <!-- Level 3-->
 ## 🌐Live Demo:
 <!--live demo using GitHub Pages-->
-For a live demo of the blog webpage using, [click here](https://takeciabright.github.io/Project-Blog/)
+For a live demo of the blog webpage, [click here](https://takeciabright.github.io/Project-Blog/)

 <!--Level 4-->
 ## Author